Paula Tomás

-Paula Tomás Serer (/ca-valencia/; born 11 September 2001) is a Spanish professional footballer who plays as a left back for Women's Super League club Aston Villa and Spain women's national team.
+Paula Tomás Serer (/ca-valencia/; born 11 September 2001) is a Spanish former professional footballer who played as a left back.

 Club career

 Tomás started her career at Levante C and progressed through to the senior team.

 On 10 July 2024, Tomás signed for English Women's Super League club Aston Villa for an undisclosed fee.
 On 5 October 2024, Tomás received a red card for blocking Kiko Seike’s run, leading to a late penalty for Brighton & Hove Albion and a three match ban.
 The ban was appealed but to no avail.

 On 28 April 2025 it was announced Tomás would miss the remainder of the season, after picking up a hip injury against Tottenham Hotspur.

+On 24 April 2026, Tomás announced her immediate retirement from professional football, due to an ongoing knee injury.